moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ## Step 8: Restart Xubuntu

 Make sure Whonix Gateway is working and restart the Xubuntu.
-After that, Xubuntu should use the Whonix Gateway for all internet trafic.
+After that, Xubuntu should use the Whonix Gateway for all internet traffic.

 And now everything should work.
 You can start `firefox` and check your ip address at [tor check website](https://check.torproject.org/) or in console using `elinks` or `lynx`.